5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 ; -------------------------------------
 ~~~

-We have included here a number of files that are quite common in any APL application:
+We have included here a number of files quite common in any APL application:

-* These days you see the `ReadMe.html` frequently.
+* A `ReadMe.html`
-* The icon is used by the GUI.
+* The icon used by the GUI
-* The `bridge*` as well as the `DyalogtNet.dll` are needed in case you want to use even the most simple .NET call.
+* `bridge*` and `DyalogtNet.dll`, needed for even the simplest .NET call
-* Naturally the EXE needs to be included.
+* The EXE of course
-* The file `foo.ini.remove_me` is included as well but will be renamed to `foo.ini` but only when it does not already exist.
+* `foo.ini.remove_me`, to be renamed to `foo.ini` if one does not already exist

-  That way you make sure that any already existing INI file is not overwritten.
-This is an important step in case the user installs a better version over an already existing one.
+  This way you ensure no existing INI file is overwritten.
+This is importantif the user installs a better version over an earlier one.
-* With `{#MyAppIcoName}; DestDir: "{app}";` you make sure that a folder etc is inserted into the Start menu.
-However, you may allow the user to have a say on this; refer to "AllowNoIcons" in the "[The section [SetUp]](#setup)".
+* With `{#MyAppIcoName}; DestDir: "{app}";` you make sure that a folder, etc., is inserted into the Start menu.
+However, you may give the user a say in this; see `AllowNoIcons` in the [The section [SetUp]](#setup).
-* We include the font "APL385 Unicode" but only if it does not already exist (`onlyifdoesntexist`) and we make sure that the font is not uninstalled even if the application is (`uninsneveruninstall`).
+* We include the font `APL385 Unicode` if it does not already exist (`onlyifdoesntexist`) and we ensure the font is not uninstalled, even if the application is (`uninsneveruninstall`).
-* Note that in case you want to Ride into your application you also need to include the Conga DLLs.
-Usually this well be done only while the application is still under development or is tested.
+* If you want to Ride into your application you also need the Conga DLLs.
+Usually this would be done only while the application is still under development or being tested.

 W> # .NET
 W>
-W> In case your applications calls any .NET methods make sure you include the Dyalog .NET bridge files!
+W> If your applications calls any .NET methods make sure you include the Dyalog .NET bridge files!

 ### The section [Icons]{#icons}